manuGil/GitCoDev/gitcodev/lesson2.md

 :::{admonition} Instructor's Note
 :class: tip
-**Possible question: Lowercase matters?**
+A question from students may arise: *Lowercase matters?*

-*Possible Answer: While it's essential to provide enough information for clarity, overly long branch names can become cumbersome and difficult to manage.
+- While it's essential to provide enough information for clarity, overly long branch names can become cumbersome and difficult to manage.
 Lowercase and dashes: Stick to lowercase letters and use dashes instead of spaces in branch names to ensure compatibility across different operating systems and Git hosting platforms.
-[Show the best practices for naming Git branches](https://graphite.dev/guides/git-branch-naming-conventions).*
+[Show the best practices for naming Git branches](https://graphite.dev/guides/git-branch-naming-conventions).

-- **Why we use branches?**
+- You can explain the key reason for using `branches` in the whiteboard or with the following image:

 ```{figure} ../img/git-branches.png
 ---